sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/14-jndi-service-builder.markdown

 Now the Liferay services use the external JNDI data source.
-You can implement [business logic with the services](/develop/tutorials/-/knowledge_base/7-0/business-logic-with-service-builder) the same way regardless of the data source.
+You can implement [business logic with the services](/develop/tutorials/-/knowledge_base/7-0/business-logic-with-service-builder) the same way regardless of the underlying data source.

 ## Related Topics [](id=related-topics)